×

 We asked foreigners in Iceland what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Iceland by looking at online listings on websites such as Airbnb, HomeAway, and Reykjavik Rentals.
 Additionally, expats can contact local real estate agents to help them find a suitable home.
 Additionally, expats can look for rental postings on social media sites such as Facebook and Twitter.
-Finally, expats can also look for rental postings in local newspapers and magazines," said one person in Iceland.
+Finally, expats can also look for rental postings in local newspapers and magazines," remarked one foreigner who made the move to Iceland.

 About the Author